netdata/community/README.md

 # Contributing

 - Make sure you take a look at the [Contributing Handbook](https://learn.netdata.cloud/contribute/handbook).
 It covers the whole range of contributinons for the Netdata ecosystem.
 We reference the guidelines about contributions, as also tips for specific areas (e.g docs).
+- If you need any help or feedback, create a topic on our [Community Forums](https://community.netdata.cloud/c/agent-development/9).
+We have a whole category just for developing and improving Netdata, so the community would to hear from you.
 - For the Community repository speicifically, here are a couple of ideas:
     - Improve an existing Sample-App in code or documentation
     - Submit a new sample-app in an existing category